 Any graduate student who has not been in attendance at the university for one or more semesters must submit an application for readmission to the Graduate College.
-The application should be submitted at least one month before the beginning of the semester in which the student plans to re-enter.
-For details on readmission and other matters relating to the application fee, access the Web site at www.asu.edu/graduate/admission or refer to the Application for Graduate Admission booklet.
+The application should be submitted at least one month before the beginning of the semester in which the student plans to reenter.
+For details on readmission and other matters relating to the application fee, refer to the Application for Graduate Admission booklet, or access the Web site at www.asu.edu/graduate/admission.